eBay/Sequence-Semantic-Embedding/README.md

 The webserver will return a json object with a list of top 10 (default) most relevant target class with ID, names and matching scores.

-## question answering
+### Question Answering

 The mission of question answering task is to provide the most relevant answer for a given question.
 The example we provided here is for simple question answering scenarios.
 We have a set of FAQ answer documents, when a user asking a question, we provide the most relevant FAQ answer document back to the user.

-If you want to build your own question answering webservice with your own FAQ dataset from scratch,  you can simply replace the zip file in rawdata-qna folder with your own data and keep the same data format specified in [Training Data](#data) section.
+If you want to build your own question answering webservice with your own FAQ dataset from scratch,  you can simply replace the zip file in rawdata-qna folder with your own data and keep the same data format specified in [Training Data](#training-data) section.
 And then issue below commands to train out your own model, build the demo app and setup your webservice:

 ```bash